Range Resources Corporation (RRC) Shares Up Despite Recent Market Volatility

 Wells Fargo, on the other hand, stated in their research note that they expect to see RRC reach a price target of $28.
 The rating they have provided for RRC stocks is “Equal Weight” according to the report published on January 25th, 2023.

-Volatility was left at 4.63%, however, over the last 30 days, the volatility rate increased by 3.50%, as shares sank -6.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.55% lower at present.
+Volatility was left at 4.68%, however, over the last 30 days, the volatility rate increased by 3.62%, as shares sank -1.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.98% upper at present.

 Insider Trading